Engin-Boot/capture-behavior-of-a-visit-counter-shanky1409/needs-director.md

 ## Scenario: Compute parking slots to reserve for visiting specialists

-  Given the number of specialist is visiting the hospital on a day
+  Given the number of specialist visiting the hospital on a day

   When the specialist arrives hospital